GreenIsLess/TheSwordModMC/README.md

 ## Versions
 1.12.2, Use Forge.
 Over 1.12.2, Use Fabric.
 ## Notices
-MCreator Still Doesn't Want To Build, So The Mod Has Been Delayed.
+MCreator FINNALY Built The Mod